Funded PhD opportunities in Computing (open call for UK and EU students)

 How to apply

-- Discuss your own research idea and find out more about postgraduate programmes in the School of Computing by contacting the research lead names listed above or the School Admissions lead Dr Alex Gegov.
+We’d encourage you to discuss your own research idea and find out more about our research areas of expertise by contacting the lead of the research centres listed above or the School Admissions lead Dr Alex Gegov.
 A university supervisor needs to support any bursary application so it is important you make informal contact before you apply to discuss the suitability of your proposal.

-Please note: If you want to be considered for this funded PhD opportunity you must quote project code CCTS4890219 when applying.
+If you want to be considered for this funded PhD opportunity you must quote project code COMP4630220 when applying.

 Informal enquiries are encouraged and can be made to the research leads mentioned above.